Admissions Deadlines: Fall - December 1

 If academic records are in a language other than English, a certified English language translation must be provided in addition to the original transcripts; translations alone will not be accepted.

--Evidence of academic preparation in basic research methods and statistics
+Evidence of academic preparation in basic research methods and statistics.

--Evidence of health-related practice, leadership, or research
+Evidence of health-related practice, leadership, or research.

--TOEFL: 600 on paper-based or 100 on Internet-based; or
+- TOEFL: 600 paper-based or 100 internet-based.

 Supporting documents not submitted online should be mailed to: